twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TTRANSFORMFORM** (version 4.5 & above) – Transforms the font to other weights (e.g. bold or black) or add character ranges (e.g. some characters in the *Letterlike Symbols* range of Unicode).
 * **TTRIALNOTICEWINDOW** (version 7.0 until 10.1.0.2272) – If the program is detected to be running an unregistered copy, testing, installing or exporting fonts displays this message.
 The message has a checkbox to turn it off.
 The text includes a link to the registration page in the High-Logic website.
 * **TTRIMFORM** – Used when trimming glyphs.
 * **TUNICODERANGEFORM** – Includes or excludes Unicode blocks or ranges to support in the font.
+This corresponds to the `ulUnicodeRange` fields.
 * **TUPDATEFORM** and **TUPDATEFORMFC** (version 6.1 & above, **TUPDATEREMINDERFORM** in version 5.5 through 6.0) – Checks for updates (**Help: Check for Updates**) as if `OnStartupShowUpdateReminder` or `UpdateCheckInterval` is enabled. `TUPDATEFORM` has a user agent of Firefox 53.0 running on Windows 10 64-bit. `mRestart` in `TUPDATEFORM` should have three lines to prevent silent termination.
 The program will terminate silently if `TUPDATEFORM` is removed.
 * **TUSEDBYFORM** – Displays an overview of all glyphs that use the selected glyph.
 * **TUVSFORM** – Manage Unicode variation sequences used by fonts with East Asian ideographs or syllables.